apache/seatunnel/docs/en/configuration/filter-plugins/Grok.md

 ### Description

-Parse arbitrary text and structure events using Grok Pattern.[Supported grok pattern](https://github.com/InterestingLab/waterdrop/blob/master/plugins/grok/files/grok-patterns/grok-patterns).
+Parse arbitrary text into structured data with columns  using Grok Pattern.
+Please have a look at [available grok pattern](https://github.com/InterestingLab/waterdrop/blob/master/plugins/grok/files/grok-patterns/grok-patterns).

-If you need help building patterns to match your logs, you will find the [http://grokdebug.herokuapp.com](http://grokdebug.herokuapp.com)
+You can also go to [http://grokdebug.herokuapp.com](http://grokdebug.herokuapp.com) to debug grok patterns if you need some hint for grok pattern syntax.